By Shalom Tillah Allian

 At the height of the COVID-19 lockdown, information is vital.
 Yet, bakwit families felt they have little access to accurate medical information.
 Many do not fully understand what the COVID-19 symptoms are, and what is meant by being asymptomatic, among other critical information.

 Bakwit families said they felt abandoned, not only by the government but also by some humanitarian organizations during the pandemic.
-Thus the dialogues were vital for women bakwits because it assured them that they are not locked out from political and humanitarian lifelines.
+Thus the dialogues were vital for women bakwits, assuring them that they are not locked out from political and humanitarian lifelines.

 NGOs helping the bakwits are hopeful that key players from the government, development workers and bakwits themselves would revive camp coordination and camp management.
 This will reopen communication lines between service providers and bakwits so that they can coordinate and monitor responses at the national and local levels.
 They should be part not only in the conversations but also the planning and monitoring process.